rybodiddly/Archaeology-Grid-Layout-Tools/README.md

 ```
 middle13.py
-- caclulates the middle unit along a diagonal hypotenuse, referred to as 13's
+- caclulates the middle unit along a diagonal hypotenuse of a complete or partial grid,
+often referred to as 13's
 - measure from outside edge to outside edge of units, not from stake to stake.
 ```